LulububuSoftwareGmbH/boltredirector/readme.md

 ## Requirements

 This version of Redirector requires at least Bolt 2.0, due to the re-modelled extensions interface and methodology.
-(See 0.9.2 tag if you need Redirector for earlier versions of Bolt.)
+The old extension (0.9.2) has been removed.

 - - -